nats-io/nats-architecture-and-design/adr/ADR-57.md

 Client should support the `$JS.API.CONSUMER.RESET.<STREAM>.<CONSUMER>` reset API.
 Clients should not rely on this call to be initiated by the client process, but it potentially being called by another process, by the CLI for example.
-Importantly, clients should not fail when the consumer delivery sequence being monotonic, except when needed for the "ordered consumer" implementations.
+Importantly, clients should not fail when the consumer delivery sequence is not monotonic, except when needed for the "ordered consumer" implementations.
 If the reset API is called for an ordered consumer, the client should detect a gap as it would normally and simply recreate the consumer.